 The Student Organization Center (SOC), located on the lower level of the Bovee University Center, houses over 30 student organization offices.
 Students interested in participating in campus activities should contact the Office of Student Life

-The Department of Political Science and Public Administration has four registered student organizations:
+The Department of Political Science and Public Administration has five registered student organizations:

 Please visit: http://icma.org/en/icma/home.